Scholars Programs

 • Selection – Bridges Scholars

-The Bridges Scholars Program provides a pathway for economically disadvantages and first-generation college student to success at Cornell through strategic partnerships with select high schools, community-based organizations, and federal programs.
+The Bridges Scholars Program provides a pathway for economically disadvantaged and first-generation college students to succeed at Cornell through strategic partnerships with select high schools, community-based organizations, and federal programs.

 • Selection – Ryan Scholars